Music at City: student perspectives

 The music degree offers you the chance to immerse yourself in every aspect of music at the highest possible level, whilst also equipping you for a wide range of future careers.

-During the first year you will study the same broad-ranging course.
-For the second and third years, you will work with a personal tutor to plan a tailored programme of study comprising a set number of selective modules drawn from our extensive offering, leading to the BMus Music Degree.
+During the first year all students study the same broad-ranging course.
+For the second and third years, students work with a personal tutor to plan a tailored programme of study comprising a set number of selective modules drawn from our extensive offering, leading to the BMus Music Degree.

 |Year one||Year two||Final year|